testcontainers/testcontainers-node/docs/features/containers.md

 await container.stop({ timeout: 10000 }); // ms
 ```

-Testcontainers by default will remove volumes created by the container when stopped.
-This behaviour can be configured:
+Volumes created by the container are removed when stopped.
+This is configurable:

 ```javascript
 const container = await new GenericContainer("postgres").start();